 Analyze Your Questions

 Before you send out your surveys, take the time to monitor and analyze your questions to avoid them from becoming just generic questionnaires.
-Try to use a survey tool that allows you to add skip & branching logic to your surveys to better cater to your respondent's knowledge and expertise.
+Try to use a best survey tool that allows you to add skip & branching logic to your surveys to better cater to your respondent's knowledge and expertise.

 Pick a Time-Scale for Surveys